Seeed-Studio/xiao-esphome-projects/README.md

 5. Create a new Pull Request

 ## License
-Because [esphome](https://github.com/esphome/esphome) is licensed under the GPLv3 license, this project follows open source regulations and maintains the GPLv3 license.
-See the [LICENSE](LICENSE) file for more information.
+Since [esphome](https://github.com/esphome/esphome) is licensed under the GPLv3 license, this project adheres to open-source regulations and continues to maintain the GPLv3 license.
+For more details, please feel free to check the [LICENSE](LICENSE) file.

 ---